Ambogo2/Sales-Data-Analysis/README.md

 7. What is the breakdown of Sales by City and products?

 ## Insights
+- There was a total of $34.49M in sales revenue.
-- total sales revenue of $34.49M.
+- MacBook Pro is the highest revenue driver contributing $8,037,600 of the Total Revenue.
+- AAA batteries had the highest quantity ordered with 3,1017.
+- San Francisco is the highest quantity ordered and revenue with 50,239 and 58,262,203.91 respectively.